 - Vegetarian - To make this dish vegetarian omit the ham altogether and season using spices only.

 These beans are so easy to make it makes supper time super easy and a dish that would normally take hours to cook is instead made in 30 minutes.
+A lot of people like to saute their onions first in olive oil, before adding the rest - can enhance sweetness and make them softer.
+I don't do that solely to save time, I don't feel it really changes things too much.

 - Step 1: Place all ingredients into the instant pot.